 How to contribute¶

-The purpose of this document is to help contributors get started with the Tezos OCaml codebase.
+The purpose of this document is to help contributors participate to the Tezos OCaml codebase.

 First, make sure that you are proficient enough in OCaml.
-The community website https://ocaml.org below gives a few pointer for that.
+The community website https://ocaml.org gives a few useful pointers for that.
 In particular, we use a lot of functors, and a few GADTs in the codebase, so you may want to make sure that you master these advanced concepts.

 While you familiarize yourself with the basics as suggested above, you can have a look at the software architecture of Tezos.
 It will give you the main components and their interactions, and links to the documentations for the various parts.

-First, the repository is https://gitlab.com/tezos/tezos, the github one is just a clone that exists for historical reasons.
+First of all, the repository is https://gitlab.com/tezos/tezos.
 So if you want to contribute, simply create an account there.

 maintain a linear history without merge commits.

-For that to work, it means that merge requests must be direct suffixes
+For that to work, merge requests must be direct suffixes

 of the master branch.
 So whenever